piyushumate-zz/Ace-coder/README.md

 Ace-coder designed using HackerEarth API

-An easy to use tool that helps you to compile and run codes in several languages from Terminal with ease using the HackerEarth API
+An easy to use tool that can help you to compile and run codes in several languages from Terminal with ease using the HackerEarth API